Azure/azure-storage-azcopy/README.md

 * Supports glob patterns in path, --include and --exclude flags
 * Resillient: retries automatically after a failure, and supports resuming after a failed job

+## What's new in v10 ?

+* Synchronize a file system up to Azure Blob or vice versa.
+Use `azcopy sync <source> <destination>`
+* Supports Azure Data Lake Storage Gen2.
+Use `myaccount.dfs.core.windows.net` for the URI to use ADLS Gen2 APIs.
+* Supports copying an entire account (Blob service only) to another account.
+Use `azcopy cp https://myaccount.blob.core.windows.net https://myotheraccount.blob.core.windows.net` which will enumerate all Blob containers and copy to the destination account
+* Account to account copy is now using the new Put from URL APIs that will copy the data directly from one storage account to another.
+No data transfer is needed down to the client where AzCopy runs.
+Therefore it is significantly faster!
+* List/Remove files and blobs in a given path
+* Supports glob patterns in path, --include and --exclude flags
+* Every AzCopy run will create a job order, and a related log file.
+You can view and restart previous jobs using `azcopy jobs` command.

 ## Installation

 1. Download the AzCopy executable using one of the following links: